Skip to main content Skip to navigation

 I am an award-winning teacher leading on modules across the Theatre and Performance Studies undergraduate programme.

-As a member of the Warwick community, I am passionate about protecting and preserving the natural world.
+As a member of the Warwick community, I am passionate about protecting and preserving the natural world around us.
 I work in collaboration with the university's sustainability team to promote the importance of nature to our students, and I am working with colleagues from across multiple disciplines on climate change-related projects.
-I am also an avid (if entirely average) bird photographer and can occasionally be found in the greener parts of campus, squinting upwards.
+I am also an avid (if average) bird photographer and can occasionally be found in the greener parts of campus, squinting upwards.

-Finally, having spent over a decade working in retail as a way of supporting my doctoral studies, I am interested in how customer service can be understood through the lens of performance.
+Finally, having spent over a decade working in retail before academia, I am interested in how customer service can be understood through the lens of performance.

 Publications